ZhiyuanMa2017/Mocking/README.md

 # Unit Testing

-In this workshop, you will learn about [unit testing and mocking](https://docs.google.com/presentation/d/1g3Vle16u0NS5iLpKcliTwC5ZVrDwVXJ69xGwZVeASrI/edit#slide=id.g1802376e63_0_0), specifically mocking responses to http requests to RESTful apis without needing to make a real call.
+In this workshop, you will learn about mocking, specifically mocking responses to http requests to RESTful apis without needing to make a real call.

 ## Setup and Background